Localization¶

 How to preview your Weblate translation in GitFourchette

-Translations are periodically merged from Weblate into GitFourchette’s repo.
-If you don’t wait for a merge to preview your work in GitFourchette itself, you can download an .mo file from Weblate for your language (fr, it).
+If you don’t wait for a merge to preview your work in the UI, you can download an .mo file from Weblate for your language (e.g. Spanish .mo file).

-.
 If you’ve done this correctly, GitFourchette should automatically pick up your new language in .

 How to work with .po/.mo files (offline)¶

-If you prefer to work offline, this section describes the translation files in gitfourchette/assets/lang
+If you prefer to work offline, this section describes the translation files in gitfourchette/assets/lang.

 Getting to know the 3 kinds of translation files in gitfourchette/assets/lang:

-files are compiled binary files that GitFourchette reads from.
+gitfourchette.potis a template containing reference U.S. English text..pofiles, which you can edit in POEdit..mofiles are compiled binary files that GitFourchette reads from.

 If there’s no .po file for your language yet:

-Create a blank .po file from the gitfourchette.pot template: Start POEdit and go to gitfourchette/assets/lang/gitfourchette.pot
+Create a blank .po file from the gitfourchette.pot template: Start POEdit and go to , then select gitfourchette/assets/lang/gitfourchette.pot.
+POEdit will ask you to pick a target language, and you can begin translating.

-and be sure to keep the two-character language name suggested by POEdit.
+Save the .po file in gitfourchette/assets/lang and be sure to keep the two-character language name suggested by POEdit.

 To sync your .po file with new strings from the source code:

-Open your .po file in POEdit, then select
+Open your .po file in POEdit, then select .

-.To preview your work in GitFourchette:
+To preview your work in GitFourchette:

-.
+Generate an .mo file beside your .po file in gitfourchette/assets/lang.
 To do this in POEdit, run .
 In GitFourchette, your new language should automatically show up in .

 Checklist before submitting your translation:

-to make sure you didn’t forget any placeholder tokens.If you like, declutter the .po file with
+In POEdit, run to make sure you didn’t forget any placeholder tokens.

-.Commit just your .po file and open a pull request on GitHub.
+Commit just your .po file and open a pull request on GitHub.

 Don’t commit the .mo file—I’ll regenerate it when I cut a new release of GitFourchette.